-Reports of A-MSC conversion into corneal cells are, according to our criteria, also often lacking appropriate markers of cell phenotype and necessary controls (5 out of 9 studies).
-Moreover, the results for a further 3 studies are clouded by either inconsistent or unclear data.
+controls (five out of nine studies).
+Moreover, the results for a further three studies are clouded by either inconsistent or unclear data.

 The case for A-MSC differentiation into corneal epithelial cells is particularly weak.
-Only one in vitro study contains validated data in support of this hypothesis [45] and even in this paper there are inconsistencies with respect to the measurement of corneal phenotype markers by immunocytochemistry, Western blotting and RT-PCR.
+Only one in vitro study contains validated data in support of this hypothesis [45] and even in this article there are inconsistencies with respect to the measurement of corneal phenotype markers by immunocytochemistry, Western blotting, and reverse transcriptase polymerase chain reaction (RT-PCR).
 In short, while "moderate" levels of K3 were reported using immunocytochemistry and Western blotting, the mRNA transcripts required for producing this protein were not detected by RT-PCR.
 Nevertheless, weak expression was reported by RT-PCR for K12 and this was confirmed by sequencing.
 These results were apparently obtained for A-MSC grown in their standard expansion medium.
 Further studies are therefore required to clarify whether A-MSC have potential to produce corneal epithelium and ideally this research should be extended to in vivo models as well.

-One study has reported elevated levels of both ALDH and keratocan by flow cytometry when A-MSC are co-cultured in the presence of corneal stromal cells, but no change in transcript numbers for either protein was detected by RT-qPCR [51].
+One study has reported elevated levels of both ALDH and keratocan by flow cytometry when A-MSC are cocultured in the presence of corneal stromal cells, but no change in transcript numbers for either protein was detected by quantitative (real-time) reverse transcriptase polymerase chain reaction [51].
 Likewise, while a faint band for human keratocan was detected by Western blot after injecting human A-MSC into rabbit corneas, background fluorescence hampers a clear interpretation of the images reported to show Dil-labeled cells [33].
-Nevertheless, a separate study utilizing the side population fraction of human A-MSC isolated by flow cytometry, provides good evidence of keratocan and ALDH expression using a combination of techniques [19].
+Nevertheless, a separate study using the side population fraction of human A-MSC isolated by flow cytometry provides good evidence of keratocan and ALDH expression using a combination of techniques [19].
 It therefore seems quite plausible that A-MSC could be used as a source of keratocytes, but this case could also be strengthened by more data including studies in vivo.